ethereum-optimism/optimism/rollup-node.md

 - `random` is set to the *random* L1 block attribute
 - `suggestedFeeRecipient` is set to an address where the sequencer would like to direct the fees
-- `transactions` is an array of transactions, RLP-encoded in the [EIP-2718] format (i.e. as a sequence of a single byte and a byte array).
+- `transactions` is an array of transactions, encoded in the [EIP-2718] format (i.e. as a single byte defining the transaction type, concatenated with an opaque byte array whose meaning depends on the type).

+> **TODO** we need to handle non-EIP-2718 transactions too

 [unix type]: https://en.wikipedia.org/wiki/Unix_time
 [merge]: https://ethereum.org/en/eth2/merge/
 [EIP-2718]: https://eips.ethereum.org/EIPS/eip-2718

-> For details on RLP encoding, refer to the yellow paper, or look at [this
-> hyperlinked implementation][encode-tx] (which covers up to the London L1 hard fork).

 [encode-tx]: https://github.com/norswap/nanoeth/blob/cc5d94a349c90627024f3cd629a2d830008fec72/src/com/norswap/nanoeth/transactions/Transaction.java#L84-L130